Mary's Center is a Federally Qualified Health Center (FQHC)

 In addition to the annual grant to fund health care services, FQHCs receive other benefits from the government, including:

-• Coverage under the Federal Tort Claims Act, which replaces private malpractice insurance for the center’s medical care providers.
+• Coverage under the Federal Tort Claims Act (FTCA), which replaces private malpractice insurance for the center’s medical care providers.

 • Special, higher reimbursement rates through Medicare and Medicaid for the care of particpants covered under those programs.

 • Access to other federal grants that fund health care and supporting services.

 Mary’s Center History in the FQHC Program

 Mary’s Center was founded in 1988, but it didn’t join the FQHC program until 2005.
 The application process took more than a year to complete, and staff members from HRSA worked closely with Mary’s Center to make sure that all financial and clinical standards would be met.

 We renew our FQHC status with HRSA every year by submitting financial information and data on the health outcomes of our participants.
 Some of the medical data we track are: